fobnail/docs/docs/rims.md

 * Entity structure - describing the RIM creator
 * Link structure - containing a reference/download URL for firmware/software
-  the RIM corresponds to or an UR Lto the previosu RIM superseded/patched by current RIM
+  the RIM corresponds to or an URL to the previous RIM superseded/patched by current RIM
 * Metadata - various human readable strings describing versions of the RIM, platform information and firmware information
+* Payload - description of the data held by the RIM
+* Signature - digital signature of the RIM

 Example Base RIM: